maddiereddy/PlugHubs/README.md

 # PlugHubs
 API Capstone project for Thinkful Full Stack Flex program

-## What is does
+## What it does
 Helps users locate electric vehicle charging stations geographically using the NREL API with Google Maps

 ## Description
 The app helps users find all the electric vehicle charging stations near them (using geolocation),
 or at an address or zip code that they can input.
-They have a choice of viewing the locations
-on the map as markers or as a list.
+They have a choice of viewing the locations on the map as markers or as a list.

 The users can also filter the locations by
 	* radial distance (in miles)
 	* type of connector
 	* network
 	* charging levels

 The user needs to click on the 'Apply Filter' button to see the new search result.

 User can also plan a trip and view ev stations along the way.
 They would have to enter to and from locations, again as an address, city or zipcode and click on the 'Map it' button.
 Filter options can be applied as well.